Matt20D/cs6111/proj3/readme.txt

 min_sup = .2 and min_conf = .9.
 This still yields a large amount of results, but in particular
 here are some good nuggets:

+line number refers to the line in 'example-run.txt'

+line 3420) ['<10%_poor_percentage', 'Yes_Free_Public_wifi'] => ['<10%_unbanked'], (Conf: 100.0%, Supp: 52.64879%)
+explanation: neighborhoods that have less poor people and have free wifi, tend to be unbanked.
+This association seems to make sense with our hypothesis, and general economic analysis.

+line 3431) ['<10%_underbanked'] => ['<20%_foregin_born'], (Conf: 100.0%, Supp: 45.402224%)
+explanation: neighborhoods with less people that are unbanked, tend to be not foreign born.
+This association also seems to be in line with our hypothesis.

+line 3472) ['.71%-80%_mobile_broadband'] => ['0-25_total_transit_ways'], (Conf: 100.0%, Supp: 43.374755%)
+explanation: neighborhoods with high access to mobile broadband have 0-25 modes of transportation.
+Unfortunately there werent many data points similar to this, that could allow us to compare and constrast.
+I would have liked to have seen if there was a relationship between broadband access and mass transit connectivity given they are both government handled.

+line 3478) ['<10%_unbanked', '<5%_unemployment', 'General_Academic_School_Type'] => ['<10%_poor_percentage'], (Conf: 100.0%, Supp: 42.223676%)
+explanation: neighborhoods that have low unbanked population, tend to have low unemployment rates, and thus low poor percentage.
+General Academic schools is just a type of school, like technical/vocational schools.
+We would have liked more datapoints to contrast with this type of data.

+line 3728) ['<10%_poor_percentage', '>50%_of_class_PASSED_TEST', 'Yes_Free_Public_wifi'] => ['<10%_unbanked'], (Conf: 100.0%, Supp: 34.074559%)
+explanation: neighborhoods with low poor percentages, high pass rates, access to free broadband tend to be wealthier.
+This is exactly the relationship that we were seeking.
+However, we had hoped to mine rules that were the opposite of what we saw, such as low access, or low quality access to internet yielded poor test scores.

+We didnt try to manufacture results that we thought would exist, rather extract the relationships that are inherent in the data.
+This was a fun project, and we hope that you can get some interesting insights into the socioeconomic, internet and transit infrastructure, and educational relationships that we desired to extract from NYC open data.